Serving all of Michigan

 DNA samples are often requested or required by law enforcement in Michigan under the following circumstances:

-If you are arrested for a felony offense in Michigan, police are legally allowed to collect a DNA sample, typically through a cheek swab, at the time of your booking.
-This process is governed by the Michigan DNA Identification Profiling System Act, which allows law enforcement to obtain DNA from individuals arrested for or convicted of certain crimes.
-The sample is then added to a statewide and national DNA database.
+If you are arrested for a felony in Michigan, police may collect a DNA sample during booking.
+Officers usually obtain the sample through a cheek swab.
+The Michigan DNA Identification Profiling System Act, governs this process.
+It allows law enforcement to collect DNA from individuals arrested for or convicted of certain crimes.
+After collection, the sample is entered into state and national DNA databases.

-If you are convicted of a felony or certain misdemeanor offenses in Michigan, providing a DNA sample is mandatory.
-This applies to both adults and juveniles.
-Refusing to give a DNA sample after a felony conviction can result in additional legal consequences, including contempt of court.
+If you are convicted of a felony or certain misdemeanors in Michigan, you must provide a DNA sample.
+This requirement applies to both adults and juveniles.
+Refusing to provide a DNA sample after a qualifying conviction may lead to additional legal consequences, including contempt of court.

-If law enforcement believes your DNA is critical to an investigation but you refuse to provide a sample voluntarily, they may seek a court order.
-If a judge grants a warrant, you would be legally obligated to provide the DNA sample.
+If investigators believe your DNA is important to a case and you refuse to provide it voluntarily, they may request a court order.
+If a judge approves the warrant, you must provide the DNA sample.

 If you are not legally required to provide a DNA sample, such as during a voluntary request, and refuse, there should be no immediate legal consequences.
 However, refusing to comply with a legal DNA collection order, such as one issued during a felony arrest or by court order, can result in additional charges or penalties.